 - * The buyer will identify potential suppliers believed to be capable of supplying the required product.
 Note: this may be after responses to an advertisement for the requirement.

 - The submissions must be returned in sealed, unmarked, envelopes before a clearly stated time and date.
 The envelope will display the quotation/tender reference number and required return date and time.
+Or an electronic tendering system should be used for return of submissions.

 - * Any submissions received after the stated closing date and time will not be opened and not be considered.